 Ronette Lategan-Potgieter

-Visiting Assistant Professor of Health Sciences
+Associate Professor of Practice and Associate Chair of Health Sciences

 • PhD, dietetics, University of the Free State, South Africa